Leah's Priority Issues

 Provide care for caregivers: Connect family caregivers to resources from providing direct care, medical coordination, and financial information to meal supports, transportation and more.

-Address housing needs: Push for housing so people of all incomes can find a stable place to call home
+Address housing: Create options for renters and homeowners so people of all incomes have a stable place to call home

-Bring government to you: Hold regular town halls and coffee hours so you can ask questions, raise concerns… and actually get answers
+Transparent leadership: Hold town halls and coffee hours to ask questions, discuss concerns… and actually get answers

 Make 311 actually work: Simplify how residents request city services and make sure the job gets done